Bria Hartley: 2013 World University Games - Russia

 Hartley, along with teammate Kaleena Mosqueda-Lewis, were two of the twelve players selected to be on the team representing the US at the World University Games held in Kazan, Russia in July 2013.
 The team, coached by Sherri Coale, won the opening four games easily, scoring in triple digits in each game, and winning by 30 or more points in each case.
 After winning the quarterfinal game against Sweden, they faced Australia in the semifinal.

 The USA team opened up as much as a 17 point lead in the fourth quarter of the game but the Australian team fought back and took a one-point lead in the final minute.
 Crystal Bradford scored a basket with 134 seconds left in the game to secure a 79–78 victory.
 The gold medal opponent was Russia, but the USA team never trailed, and won 90–71 to win the gold medal and the World University games Championship.
 Hartley was the leading scorer for the team, averaging 13.5 points per game.
 She had 20 assists and nine steals, both second only to Odyssey Sims.

 National team career

-Hartley, who also holds French citizenship, made herself available for the French national team by directly contacting the French federation in 2018.
+Hartley, who also holds French citizenship, made herself available for the France national team by directly contacting the French federation in 2018.
 According to her mother, she was already considering playing for France while playing for the Huskies in honor of her grandmother, a French native.
 She made her debut the same year, scoring 9 points in 19 minutes in a win against Romania.
 She also played in EuroBasket 2019, winning the silver medal, notably scoring the tying basket in the quarter-finals, allowing France to win in overtime against Belgium.